Kwasi-Dankwa/serie-a-analytics/README.md

   Overall standings including matches played, wins, draws, losses, goals scored, goal differences, and points.
   Separate breakdowns for home and away performances.
   Advanced metrics including expected goals (xG), expected goals conceded, and expected points.

-The file details provide an overview of each dataset, including a brief description of the data structure and potential uses for analysis.
+The file details provide an overview of each [Dataset](https://www.kaggle.com/datasets/whisperingkahuna/serie-a-2324-team-and-player-insights) , including a brief description of the data structure and potential uses for analysis.
 This helps users quickly navigate and understand the data available for analysis.